manumilou/private_cas/README.md

 private_cas
 ===========

-Allows users to mark content as private, and hide that content from visitors not authenticated with CAS
+Drupal module that allows users to mark content as private, and hide that content from visitors not authenticated with CAS.